DiRoots-Limited/DiRoots.ProSheets.Releases/docs/ui-components/formats-tab.md

 2. Use the dropdown to switch between the existing DWG setups.
 If you created the setup with ProSheets opened, you may need to close and reopen it to see the new setup in the list.

 ![ProSheets Revit DWG Export Settings](../../assets/images/GIFs/FileFormats/DWG-export-settings.gif)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>

 ## DGN Settings